sPyOpenSource/jcore/x86_64-cb/README.md

 Limitations
 -----------

- - As it boots in protected mode, it only maps the first 4G of RAM.
  - The CMOS nvram does not store timezone, so always GMT+0 returned in bootboot.timezone.
  - Coreboot does not provide a way to set screen resolution, so "screen=" config option is skipped.
  - Only supports SHA-XOR-CBC, no AES